STEllAR-GROUP/tutorials/hlrs2019/session3/README.md

 ## Main HPX Build options #4
 * Parcelport options
     * HPX_WITH_PARCELPORT_MPI: Yes
-    * HPX_WITH_PARCELPORT_MPI_ENV: allows you to control the Env vars used to detect nodes etc
+    * HPX_WITH_PARCELPORT_MPI_ENV: Allows you to control the Env vars used to detect nodes, etc.
     * HPX_WITH_PARCELPORT_MPI_MULTITHREADED: Yes
-    * HPX_WITH_PARCELPORT_TCP: depends, but usually Yes
+    * HPX_WITH_PARCELPORT_TCP: Depends, but usually Yes
     * HPX_WITH_PARCEL_PROFILING: (still under development), but will give details about parcel traces/dependencies to help with profiling

 ---
 # Building HPX projects

-* Building HPX projects straightforward with the help of a few functions provided by HPX
+This section discuses how to build HPX projects with the help of a few functions provided by HPX

 ---
 ## HPX project: CMakeLists.txt for a set of test projects